ClimateCodeFoundation/ccc-gistemp/readme.txt

 Most recent changes first:

+2010-01-22 NB  Updated to reflect some code moving to tool/.
 2010-01-11 NB  Updated to describe preflight better.
 2010-01-06 DRJ Updated for our all-Python status.
 2009-12-03 NB  Updated for transfer to GoogleCode project.